-If you’ve ever wondered “do deer eat peanuts,” the answer is a strong yes.
-Whitetail deer absolutely love peanuts, and it can work as great bait.
+If you've ever wondered "do deer eat peanuts," the answer is a strong yes.
+Whitetail deer love peanuts, and they can work as great bait.

 If you're trying to introduce new hunters to the sport or teaching a class, such as promoting women hunters, peanuts are superb.
 They're an adaptable snack that every hunter should know about, and keep in their kit at all times.

 The outer layer of the burrito has a huge number of uses for the modern hunter.
 It can be used at dinner or breakfast as a dipper, but think outside the box.
 Spread honey, peanut butter, or Nutella on the inside and roll it up.

 Instantly, you've got a delicious and quick energy boost.
 They're also far easier to store than a loaf of bread.
 If you're low on space, you can pack them at the very bottom of your bag, and they'll be fine.

 Cheese is rich in fat, protein, and salt.
 You need all three of these, with salt essential for restoring that lost through sweat.

 For form factor, string cheese can't be beaten.
 However, if you've got the room in your bag, take a block of it with you.
 It can be sliced thinly and added to meals, or a few slices can be eaten alone as tasty high-energy snacks.

 In a pinch, combine cheese with some wheat thins.
 The carbs from the crackers make this a well-balanced snack, which will keep you full for a while.

 If you don't want to cook breakfast while out hunting, taking dehydrated milk with you is invaluable.
 This stuff is worth its weight in gold as food for hunters.
 Combining dehydrated whole milk with water can add 100 calories to a bowl of cereal.